Shop our Store

 This richly illustrated volume, featuring full-color reproductions of E. I. Couse's artwork, is the first scholarly exploration of Couse’s noteworthy life and artistic achievements.
 Drawing on extensive research, Virginia Couse Leavitt gives an intimate account of Couse’s experiences, including his early struggles as an art student in the United States and abroad, his study of Native Americans, his winter home and studio in New York City, and his life in New Mexico after he relocated to Taos.
 In examining Couse’s role as one of the original six founders of the Taos Society of Artists, the author provides new information about the art colony’s early meetings, original members, and first exhibitions.

-Virginia Couse Leavitt is the granddaughter of E. I. Couse, founding member of The Couse Foundation, and author of Eanger Irving Couse: Image Maker for America.
+Virginia Couse Leavitt is the granddaughter of E. I. Couse, a founder of The Couse Foundation, site historian at the Couse-Sharp Historic Site, and author of Eanger Irving Couse: Image Maker for America.